redox-os/website/content/news/this-month-260331.md

 ## Kernel Improvements

-- (kernel) bjorn3 changed the memory manager submodule to a regular directory in the kernel
+- (kernel) bjorn3 changed the memory manager, which was a Git submodule, to a regular directory in the kernel tree
 - (kernel) bjorn3 fixed many code warnings
-- (kernel) bjorn3 did many code cleanups
+- (kernel) bjorn3 made many code cleanup changes
 - (kernel) Wildan Mubarok enabled CPU context spawn and destruction on multiple threads to fix context switch freezes
 - (kernel) Wildan Mubarok added more ordered locks to most code using the `RwLock` and `Mutex` types
 - (kernel) Wildan Mubarok improved performance by removing a unnecessary `Vec` heap memory allocation in event queues